gthvn1/roguez/zigging-with-ncurses/Readme.md

 ## Zig

 - Run the same example using Zig! 🎉
-- Use the installed library.
-On Debian it is located at `/usr/lib/x86_64-linux-gnu/libncursesw.so.6.4`.
+- Use the locally installed library.
+See the [README](http://github.com/gthvn1/roguez/README.md).
-- Next: draw a maze
+- Draw a maze
+- Next: use it for **RogueZ**...